Graph cohomologies and rational homotopy type of configuration spaces: Introduction

-is a quasi equivalence. \end{teorema} In \cite{cs_and_masseyTF} \textit{Thomas } and \textit{Felix} prove that the $mn$ suspension of the $E_{2}$ term of the \textit{Bendersky-Gitler} spectral sequence is isomorphic to the $E_{2}$ term of of the \textit{Cohen } and \textit{Taylor} spectral sequence of which the \textit{Kriz}'s model is a special case.
+is a quasi equivalence. \end{teorema*} In \cite{cs_and_masseyTF} \emph{Thomas} and \emph{Felix} prove that the $mn$ suspension of the $E_{2}$ term of the \emph{Bendersky-Gitler} spectral sequence is isomorphic to the $E_{2}$ term of of the \emph{Cohen} and \emph{Taylor} spectral sequence of which the \emph{Kriz}'s model is a special case.
 Our theorem presents an alternative proof and generalization of this result.
-It follows from \textit{Theorem }$1$ that the complex $C_{BS}(\Gamma)$, that is the $E_{1}$ page of a spectral sequence converging to the cohomology of the configuration space, has a multiplicative structure.
-It is an open question if the spectral sequence has a multiplicative structure.
-In the last section we discuss the chain complex $\mathcal{C}_{BS}(\Gamma)^{\ast}/I$ and we show that it is isomorphic to $R_n(A,\Gamma)$.\\
+In the last section we discuss the chain complex $\mathcal{C}_{BS}(\Gamma)^{\ast}/I(\Gamma)$, where $I(\Gamma)$ is the ideal generated by the generalised Arnold relation and we show that it is isomorphic to $R(\Gamma, A)$.\\